zcaceres/revelry/README.md

 1. Clone repo
 2. ```npm i```
 3. ```nvm use``` (Or manually switch to Node 8.9);
-4. Drop sounds into subdirectories of the `sounds` folder
+4. Drop sounds into subdirectories of the `sounds` folder.
+You can create any directories you want, but Revelry currently supports only one layer deep.
 3. ```npm start``` to launch
 4. Send requests to ```localhost:3000/subdirectory-name-here/filename-here```
 5. Explore sound options from ```localhost:3000```